Insight

 The year 2025 confirms that cyberattacks are primarily opportunistic, fast-moving, and in some cases amplified by AI.
 Financial motivations dominate, backups and business data are systematically targeted, and SaaS environments or third-party providers are becoming critical entry points.

 In response, organizations must not only strengthen traditional defenses – relying on automation and AI to accelerate detection and response – but also broaden their vigilance to include SaaS platforms and external partners.
+Learn more about organizational maturity with the Cyber Benchmark 2025.

 • Cybersecurity